oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 ![](../resources/mamp.png)

-    # Proceed with the Mamp installation using the default options unless you know what you are doing
-    (So click on "Continue", until you reach the end)
+- Proceed with the Mamp installation using the default options unless you know what you are doing (click on "Continue", until you reach the end)
-    # Agree to the license terms
+- Agree to the license terms
-    # When you are prompted for how to install the software, you may have to confirm by clicking on the "install for all users"
+- When you are prompted for how to install the software, you may have to confirm by clicking on the "install for all users"
-    # You may also be prompted for a password: this is the password of an administrator account of your Mac
+- You may also be prompted for a password: this is the password of an administrator account of your Mac

 Congratulations!
 You have now your MAMP successfully installed, you may now launch it.

-    # Double click the MAMP icon from your Applications directory (located at /Applications/MAMP/or from your dock bar)
+- Double click the MAMP icon from your Applications directory (located at /Applications/MAMP/or from your dock bar)
-    # You may be suggsted by MAMP vendor to switch to a pro version, for the purpose of this tutorial, we recommend you to stick to the normal MAMP version
+- You may be suggsted by MAMP vendor to switch to a pro version, for the purpose of this tutorial, we recommend you to stick to the normal MAMP version
-    # Click the "Start servers", the boxes near "Apache server" and "MySQL server" in the top right corner should switch to green ones
+- Click the "Start servers", the boxes near "Apache server" and "MySQL server" in the top right corner should switch to green ones

 ![](../resources/StartingMamp.png)